Co-operative Education combines full-time study and full-time, study-related employment. It is presently an option within

 Operation of the program

-The Co-op coordinators and program staff facilitate all pre-employment student preparation,
+The Co-op program staff facilitate all pre-employment student preparation,

 negotiate work terms, meet employers to establish employer needs, and meet with

 students to monitor progress.
 They oversee job competition and visit students on

 the job, counsel and advise students, and deal with special problems.

 Students may also find or create their own work terms, locally or abroad.

 Guidance is provided.
 Self-initiated jobs must be approved by the Co-op program

 in advance of the work term, and students are required to enrol in and pay for

 Students may travel internationally to complete a work term.
 Contact your